libwasm/libwasm/doc/libwasm.md

 ## The convertS program.

-The convertS program converts a text file into a new text file.
+The convertS program converts a text file into a new text file or a C file.
-This new text file can either be in sequential format or in S-expression format.
+The new text file can either be in sequential format or in S-expression format.

 The start the disassembler use the command